 Long before the Fab Four and the British Invasion of the 1960s, Fort Worth had its own British Invasion as people such as these six men left England to make a difference way out west.

-Richard Vickery (1850-1914) was born in Devonshire, England, and moved to Fort Worth from Waxahachie.
+Richard L. Vickery (1850-1914) was born in Devonshire, England, and moved to Fort Worth from Waxahachie.
 He was the largest landowner in the Glenwood community southeast of downtown and a major real estate developer in Glenwood and Poly, where he lived—and died—at 867 Conner Avenue.
-He also was vice president of the Polytechnic streetcar line, which ran along the boulevard named for him.
+He also was vice president of the Glenwood and Polytechnic College streetcar line, which ran along the boulevard named for him.
 R. Vickery Elementary School on that boulevard and Vickery Place in Dallas also are named for him.

 Architect Howard Messer came to Texas from England in 1892.
 He designed the Ball-Eddleman-McFarland house (1899) for Frank Ball and his mother, Sarah C. Ball, widow of Galveston banker George Ball.
 Messer may also have designed the neighboring Pollock-Capps house (1899) for the physician of Mrs. Ball, Dr. Joseph Pollock.
 Howard was the brother of Arthur Albert Messer, who was . . .